Frequently Asked Questions

 • Continuous Personal Development.
 We hold a minimum of one CPD day a year aimed at ensuring SGAIC instructors continue to develop their skills and learn new things

 • An opportunity to progress.
-Holders of the SGAIC qualification automatically have equivilance with AAPGAI's provisional level.
+Holders of the SGAIC qualification automatically have equivilance with AAPGAI's Professional level.
 This means, should you wish to progress you can go straight to taking the AAPGAI advanced assessments.

 (back to top)